 Where we stayed

 We found that Tours and Blois are perfect bases to stay while exploring the Loire Valley.
+Also, they are lovely cities to walk around.
 We especially enjoyed staying in First Inn Hotel Blois – a new hotel with tiny, but practical and nice rooms.
 The receptionist was also very friendly and spoke fluent English. 😀

 Do you like the countryside?
 Any favorite small towns?